iSaluki/phhs6/content/sixth/Business/Units/fh/HRFlow.md

 # Human Resource Plan #

-Tge 3 key elements of the human resource plan are:
+The 3 key elements of the human resource plan are:
 - forecasting labour demand
 - analysing present labour supply
-- balancing projected labout demand and supply
+- balancing projected labour demand and supply

-* STages in HRP *
+* Stages in HRP *

-1) assessing hte current workforce
+1) assessing the current workforce
 2) assessing the workforce needed in the future
 3) identifying the gaps or areas of oversupply
 4) developing strategies to fill gaps or reduce the oversupply